Updates for participants, providers, and family members of people receiving Comprehensive and Supports Waiver Services

 - Once the Pay Rate Revision Sheet has been processed and ACES$ has been provided with the modified budget, the wage may be paid to the employee.
 Please note that ACES$ Rate Revision policy will still apply.

 - Pay Rate Revisions must be received in office 5 business days prior to the start of a pay period to be effective for that pay period.
 Any revisions received later than 5 business days prior will not be effective until the following pay period.

 - When the funding for the temporary wage increases is no longer available, the EOR will be responsible for submitting new Pay Rate Revision Sheets to revert employee wages back to the prior wage.
 If the EOR fails to submit the new Pay Rate Revision Sheets and overspends the self-directed budget, they will be subject to termination of self-directed services, as outlined in Chapter 46, Section 12 of the Department of Health’s Medicaid Rules.

 This temporary increase will not be evident in EMWS.
 However, the EOR will see an increase in the participant’s self-directed budget on the ACES$ portal equal to three months.
-Increases for additional three month increments will be automatically added to the self-directed budget, contingent upon the ongoing public health emergency declaration.
+Increases for three month increments will be added to the self-directed budget through August 31, 2020.